Aiir Innovations: taking AI to the skies

 It all started in 2015, when Dutch airline KLM invited students on the University of Amsterdam AI master’s degree programme to work on a project to automate the inspection of their jet engines.
-When done manually, this inspection requires an engineer to put a camera − called a borescope − into the engine after removing the aircraft's wing.
-The engine’s hundreds of blades are then slowly rotated to spot any faults or anomalies, a job that can take up to 24 hours to complete.
+When done manually, this inspection requires an engineer to put a camera into the engine after removing the aircraft's wing and can take up to 24 hours to complete.

 Specialist knowledge of AI and machine learning

-Five of the team studied for a master’s degree in AI, and all have individual specialisms, including research, computer vision and data analytics.
-The other member is the person that taught them during those studies, Professor Jan van Gemert, who is head of the computer vision group at Delft University of Technology.
+5 members of the team studied for a master’s degree in AI, and all have individual specialisms including research, computer vision and data analytics.
+The team member is the person that taught them during those studies, Professor Jan van Gemert, who is head of the computer vision group at Delft University of Technology.

 Despite their excellence in AI, machine learning and computer vision, the group quickly learned that launching a startup wasn’t just about programming.
 Luckily, they were introduced to the team at the Amsterdam Center for Entrepreneurship (ACE), creators of Amsterdam Science Park’s Startup Village, who helped teach them how to be entrepreneurs.